dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

 - `knora-base:StandoffUriTag`: Represents a reference to a URI (the URI of the target resource must be submitted in the data type attribute).
-- `knora-base:StandoffDateTag`: Represents a date (a Knora date string must be submitted in the data type attribute, e.g.
+- `knora-base:StandoffDateTag`: Represents a date (a date string must be submitted in the data type attribute, e.g.
   `GREGORIAN:2017-01-27`).
 - `knora-base:StandoffColorTag`: Represents a color (a hexadecimal